Rakeshkm04/Todo_list/README.md

 your development journey so start these projects and learn new things like calculator todo app etc so learn and develop these types of the project best of luck to you.

+I don't know what should i do next because i leaving this job surely but i don't know how much time my destiny is taken to get a job, i really don't know. the the main is happiness and the releax mind of my word...... i don't know what happend is next in my life

+i only depends only the hope and i expectly the hardward of my